Table of Contents

 I was becoming increasingly anxious about Jacob’s vomiting and unsettledness so I managed to get an appointment with a Paediatrician (who incidentally was my Paediatrician when I was born) at this stage Jacob was 4 weeks old.
 He was also concerned about Jacob’s weight and distress and sent us for all these tests, when the tests came back fine he admitted us to a private hospital.

 Jacob was place in an isolation ward off neo-nates for observation with me a couple of floors up on the Maternity ward.
-During this time I was yelled at by a lactation consultant and told “I couldn’t breast feed my baby” I was very upset because I knew it didn’t matter whether I fed Jacob breastmilk or formula he would refuse.
-We compromised and agreed syringe of 5ml guarcol (food thickener used primarily in aged care facilities to thicken food) offering each breast, bottle feeding with my expressed breast milk and then offering formula.
+During this time I was yelled at by a lactation consultant and told “I couldn’t breast feed my baby” I was very upset because I knew in my heart that it didn’t matter whether I fed Jacob breast milk or formula he would still refuse.
+We compromised and agreed to a syringe of 5ml guarcol (food thickener used primarily in aged care facilities to thicken food) offering each breast, bottle feeding with my expressed breast milk and then offering formula.

-I sat in my hospital room one night horrified and watched a midwife try to force feed Jacob formula but he was just vomiting it all back up.
-I pleaded with her to stop forcing Jacob to feed but she took “offer formula” on Jacob’s notes literally that he must finish all the formula offered.
+I sat in my hospital room one night horrified and watched a midwife try to force feed Jacob formula but Jacob just kept choking on the formula and vomiting it all back up.
+I pleaded with her to stop forcing Jacob to feed but she took “offer formula” on Jacob’s hospital notes literally that he must finish all the formula offered.
 A number of the midwives spoke to me very sternly!
 It became apparent that the midwives were scared of the Paediatrician.
 We were discharged after 4 nights.
 When the Paed found out Jacob had reflux his reaction was that “acid is over-rated” (meaning he didn’t think it was a serious issue)!
-I felt like a complete and utter failure as a mother, my baby wasn’t thriving and I couldn’t fix it, equally healthcare professionals weren’t supporting or helping Jacob and/or me in a meaningful way.
+I felt like a complete and utter failure as a mother, my baby wasn’t thriving and I couldn’t fix it.
+I felt that I had no support as the healthcare professionals weren’t supporting or helping us in a meaningful way.

 Jacob’s Health Declines

 From there things declined rapidly, I went to see more health care professionals, tried Mylanta and Gaviscon but Jacob started to become very lethargic, refused to feed breast or bottle and now wouldn’t wake up.
-I tried to book an appointment to see the only private Gastroenterologist in Perth at the time but the earliest appointment was 23 December – 2 and a half months away!
-Then I phoned Ngala and they rightly suggested that I needed to sort out the health issue first before seeing them.
-I felt desperate and that Jacob wouldn’t make it.
+I tried to book an appointment to see the only private Gastroenterologist in Perth at the time but the earliest appointment available was 23 December – 2 and a half months away!
+In desperation I phoned Ngala Parenting & Family Support and they rightly suggested that I needed to sort out the health issue first before seeing them.
+I felt utter disbelief that no one was listening to me and that Jacob wouldn’t make it.

-When Jacob was about 6 weeks old in October 2004 my husband Shane came home from work and I’d been to see another GP, Jacob had vomited everything I’d tried to feed him up and was very lethargic.
-We decided to take Jacob to the Emergency Department at Princess Margaret Hospital (Children’s Hospital in Perth).
+When Jacob was about 6 weeks old in mid-October 2004 I’d been to see another GP, Jacob had vomited everything I’d tried to feed him up and was very lethargic.
+When my husband Shane came home from work we decided to take Jacob to the Emergency Department at Princess Margaret Hospital (Children’s Hospital in Perth).
 I was so desperate and my motherly instinct was telling me this just isn’t right.
-When we presented at PMH the ER Doctor was very concerned about Jacob’s weight and we were admitted straight away.
+As a new mum it’s so difficult to know what is normal and what isn’t.
+When we presented at PMH the ER Doctor was very concerned about Jacob’s weight and we were admitted to hospital immediately.

 Our PMH Experience

 The Doctors, Nurses and Lactation Consultants at PMH were amazing.
 In a few short hours they realised that Jacob was in a significant amount of pain and put him on Losec.
+Unfortunately, Jacob’s reflux had gone too far and his oesphagus was ulcerated.
 They supported my decision to continue breast feeding Jacob.
 I didn’t want Jacob fed through a nasal gastric tube.
-We experimented with a supply line however, we very quickly realised that this just meant that Jacob was getting double the volume of breast milk at the same time and created considerable distress for him.
+We experimented with a supply line however, we very quickly realised that this just meant Jacob was getting double the volume of breast milk at the same time and created considerable distress for him.
 In the end we found that finger feeding was the best option because Jacob could sit upright and be fed my expressed breast milk.

-The Registrar voiced concerns about my own mental health because I was just so emotional.
+The Registrar voiced concerns about my own mental health because I was just so emotional, sleep deprived and completely stressed out.
 I did regain some of my confidence at PMH, there was still a long journey ahead of me!

 So after all this neither of us was getting very much sleep between feeds.
-For the first 48 hours we would weigh Jacob before and after a feed to check how much milk he was getting.
-It took 7 nights for Jacob to get back to his PMH pre-Tjhe admission weight and be discharged.
+For the first 48 hours the lactation consultants and nurses would weigh Jacob before and after a feed to check how much milk he was getting.
+It took 7 nights for Jacob to get back to his birth weight and be discharged.

-I felt like a caged animal in Hospital but I knew it was where we needed to be but I also felt so nervous about going home as Jacob was still in so much pain and still really unsettled.
+I felt like a caged animal in Hospital but I knew it was where we needed to be.
+When we were discharged I felt so nervous about going home as Jacob was still in so much pain and still really unsettled.

 The New Normal